intel/IntelSEAPI/README.txt

     To enable: use systrace from AndroidStudio/Eclipse.

 * Json google trace format - All platforms: https://www.chromium.org/developers/how-tos/trace-event-profiling-tool
-    Cons: no correlation with Win and OSX system events (yet)
+    Cons: no correlation with OSX system events (yet)
-    Pros: any platform; Corellation with ftrace (Android, Linux).
+    Pros: any platform; Corellation with ftrace (Android, Linux), ETW.
 Supported: object state tracing, counters, tasks (sync and async) - immediate and with clock domains...
     To enable set environment variable INTEL_SEA_SAVE_TO=<any path>/<trace name>
     Use runtool to transform the SEA directory into json format with next command: python <InstalDir>IntelSEAPI\bin\sea_runtool.py -o <target> -f gt -i <source folder>